 It is probably too much to expect such an organisation to react in a logical manner.
 It is bothered only about one thing - its public image.
 After all that it has done, the organisation is now little more than a joke.

-Year after year, when Australians hear of kids from other countries finding out things that lead to the creation of companies which yield enormous value to the exchequer, they cry themselves hoarse and complain that initiative is never rewarded in this country.
+Year after year, when Australians hear of kids from other countries finding out things that lead to the creation of companies that yield enormous value to the exchequer, they cry themselves hoarse and complain that initiative is never rewarded in this country.
 They are right to do so.

 But when they hear of kids like Rogers, who are undoubtedly brainy in one direction, kids who can be top-notch security experts if they were sent to the right people for training, what do they do?
 They stay silent.

-The bureaucratic mind can conceive of only one response in cases like this: generate enough fear so that the next some crud company builds a website that has holes big enough to drive a truck through and a curious teen finds out, he or she will keep their mouths shut.
+The bureaucratic mind can conceive of only one response in cases like this: generate enough fear so that the next time some crud company builds a website that has holes big enough to drive a truck through and a curious teen finds out, he or she will keep their mouths shut.

 After all, the reputation of said company is more important that data security, isn't it?